minio/docs-k8s/source/tutorials/policy-management.rst

 uses Policy-Based Access Control (PBAC) for defining the actions and resources to which a client has access.
 MinIO policies are JSON documents with :iam-docs:`IAM-compatible syntax <reference_policies.html>`.
-See :baremetal:`MinIO IAM Policies <security/IAM/iam-policies>` for more information on MinIO policies.
+See :ref:`MinIO IAM Policies <baremetal:minio-policy>` for more information on MinIO policies.

 Each MinIO user can have *one* attached policy for